MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/overview.md

 Note: Windows Small Business Server and Windows Server Essentials are domain controllers.
 Storage Migration Service can't yet cut over from domain controllers, but can inventory and transfer files from them.

-You can migrate the following additional source types if the orchestrator is running Windows Server 2019 with [KBxxxxxxx](foo) installed:
+You can migrate the following additional source types if the orchestrator is running Windows Server 2019 with [KB5001384](https://support.microsoft.com/topic/april-20-2021-security-update-kb5001384-e471f445-59be-42cb-8c57-5db644cbc698) installed:

 - Failover clusters running Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019
 - Linux servers that use Samba.
 We've tested the following: